 Thomas’ father passed away when he was 10 years old.
 At 27 he married Elizabeth “Lizzy” NcNearny.
 Her father was Irish and married to a woman born in Pennsylvania.
 He and Lizzy had had two children, an older daughter Ellen who never married, and my Grandfather Edward Bernard.
 Less than two years after Edward’s birth Elizabeth passed away.
 In the 1990 census he was shown living with his older sisters Kate and Annie who must have run a local grocery store in town as both of them were listed as grocers.

-In the 1900 census, his occupation was listed as a coal mine operator.
+In the 1900 census, his occupation was listed as a coal mine operator and their residence was listed as Gillentown.
 I suspect this position enabled him to send my Grand Father to college at Penn State.
 Sometime in the next 9 years, he is remarried to Julia Agnes Gleason.
 She is older but has their first child Mary at age 37 and two years later their son James Thomas.
 As near as I can tell James Thomas did not have any male children.

 Thomas lived to age 72 and died in Moshannon in 1935.
 He was buried with his daughter Ellen E. ‘Nellie’ and second wife Julia in Saint Mary’s Catholic Cemetery at Snow Shoe.